1. Concepts

 Templates and Stubs recap

 A template might be defined for the process of a shopper purchasing goods from a store.
-Lets say that roughly the process is something like:
+Lets say that the process is roughly something like this:

 1. Customer enters the store